singchan/11ty-boilerplate/README.md

+This repository is a template you can use to create a site with [11ty](https://11ty.dev) and [Silex website builder](https://www.silex.me)

+It conains an action to deploy on github pages automatically

+Here is how to start:

 1. Fork this repo in github or click "use this template" (/!\ be sure to select "Include all branches")
 1. Create a [deploy token here](https://github.com/settings/tokens) with the access write `public_repo`